Sarah Michelle Gellar: Legacy

 Known for often playing characters with "strength, sensitivity and snark" in the horror genre, Gellar has been viewed as a "scream queen" throughout the majority of her career.
 She has stated that horror offers actresses "the best roles" through which they "can really shine", and that it is in television where "women are the stars, but in films we're still struggling to play the leads".
 Thus, she feels that she "couldn't just be the girlfriend or the wife in a film".
 She has said: "So I'll be wherever the good female roles are.
 I like horror."
 Writing for Bloody Disgusting, Alex DiVincenzo asserted that "Buffy the Vampire Slayer alone should be enough to cement her horror icon status", and highlighting some of her roles in the genre, observed: "Regardless of whether they made it to the end credits, her characters were intelligent, resourceful, and empowering."
 She has ranked 6th among "The All Time Greatest Horror Scream Queens" by CinemaBlend, 4th among the "9 Greatest Scream Queens in All of Horror" by Syfy, and 8th among the "10 Best Scream Queens of the '90s" by Screen Rant.

 By the late 1990s, Gellar had become a household name, as well as one of Hollywood's "It Girls".
 In 1998, she appeared on Entertainment Weeklys Top 12 Entertainers of the Year and the "Most Beautiful" list by People magazine.
 In 1999, she was voted number one in FHMs "100 Sexiest Women" of the year.
-She was featured in the magazine's German, Dutch, South African, Danish and Romanian editions of the list since 1998.
+She was featured in the magazine's German, Dutch, South African, Danish and Romanian editions of the list.
 Topsocialite.com listed her as the 8th Sexiest woman of the 1990s.

 In 2002, Gellar was honored with a Woman of the Year Award by Glamour magazine, and her wax figure by Madame Tussauds, was unveiled as part of the "Trail of Vampires" exhibition.
 Between 2002 and 2008, she was featured on the annual Maxim "Hot 100" list.
 The magazine named her the 2008 Woman of the Year.
 She was also featured in Google's Top 10 Women Searches of 2002 and 2003, coming in at No. 8, and was included in UK Channel 4's 100 Greatest Sex Symbols in 2007, ranking at No. 16.
 Other appearances and listings include Glamours 50 Best Dressed Women in the World in 2004 and 2005, Entertainment Weeklys Top 100 TV Icons in 2007, and BuddyTV's 100 Sexiest Women of 2011.

+In 2026, Gellar was announced as an inductee into the Hollywood Walk of Fame.